Gomolemo-M-Motlhamme/Weather-IO/README.md

 # WeatherIO
-This is a Django weather web application project that helps one get the current weather and forecast weather of any specific city.
+This is a Django weather web application that helps one get the current weather and forecast weather of any city.

 ## Tools used:
 - Bootstrap 5